fwehhhhhhh/duckmath.github.io/README.md

 ### Proxies & Cloak Mode

-DuckMath integrates multiple trusted proxy backends (holyunblocker, rammerhead, ultra violet web proxy) so players can access content from networks that would otherwise block the target domains.
+DuckMath integrates multiple trusted   backends (holyunblocker, rammerhead, ultra violet web  ) so players can access content from networks that would otherwise block the target domains.

-- Pick different proxy backends to improve reach and reduce downtime
+- Pick different   backends to improve reach and reduce downtime
 - Cloak Mode: change your browser tab title and favicon to look like a classroom page (example: Google Classroom or about\:blank) for discreet browsing
 - Important: Use proxies responsibly and follow local rules and school policies.